ieiriyuki/ud_data_engineer/project1/README.md

 1. Run `create_table.py` and set up the database and tables.
 1. Run `etl.py` and inserts data into the tables.

-Some columns have unique constraint, therefore queries avoid duplicating the same ids of songs, artists, users and songplays with `on confilct (column) do nothing` option.
+Some columns have unique constraint, therefore queries avoid duplicating the same ids of songs, artists, and times with `on conflict (column) do nothing` option.
+The tables of songplays and users can be updated with `on conflict (column) do update set level = excluded.level`, because users may change their status of level.

 ## Examples of Queries